ufo-github/ponyfoo/src/hosts/market/README.md

 # Blog Marketplace #

-This vhost allows users to pick a vanity url and gives them a blog just for them.
+This vhost is the semantic root for the platform, it's used to promote it.
+It allows people to subscribe to our newsletter.
+It also allows people to request a blog.